 Next, I checked Amazon and was delighted to find these ones which, while a plastic base, were quite cheap in comparison to the wooden bases LED light that I selected.
 They came in a white base as well which would have suited Matilda’s room nicely.

 While wandering around Amazon I discovered a number of different bases which looked great.
 There were some wooden-based LED lights and some interesting-looking crackled paint ones.
 When purchasing you will need to check whether the acrylic blank insert is part of the kit or needs to be purchased separately.
 The bonus of these lights is that they have a remote control… the one I used only has a manual button.

 The vinyl I used

 I purchased the frosted vinyl at Acrylic Blanks as well.
 It is the 3M brand which overall was very easy to cut.
 Something to consider is that frosted vinyl weeds easily, however, is a little harder to see when you are weeding the design.
 I will cover this a bit more later in the tutorial.
 On the plus side.. the finished results are AWESOME.

 Here are a few that I located on Amazon.
-Careful when selecting frosted vinyl as it varies greatly.
+Be careful when selecting frosted vinyl as it varies greatly.
 I personally liked the matte look so check whether it states Matte or Gloss and that it is actually a frosted look once applied.